-You are cordially invited to attend the Annual General Meeting of Shareholders of ASA Gold and Precious Metals Limited (the "Company") to be held on March 13, 2014 (the "Meeting").
-At the Meeting, you will be asked to consider: (1) the election of directors and (2) the ratification and approval of the appointment of Tait, Weller & Baker LLP as the Company's independent auditors for the fiscal year ending November 30, 2014.
+You are cordially invited to attend the Annual General Meeting of Shareholders of ASA Gold and Precious Metals Limited (the "Company") to be held on March 15, 2018 (the "Meeting").
+At the Meeting, you will be asked to consider: (1) the election of the Company's Board of Directors and (2) the ratification and approval of the appointment of Tait, Weller & Baker LLP as the Company's independent auditors for the fiscal year ending November 30, 2018, and the authorization of the Audit and Ethics Committee of the Board of Directors to set the independent auditors' remuneration.
 The Board of Directors has considered both of these proposals and unanimously recommends that you vote FOR each proposal.

-During the Meeting, management will make available the Company's audited financial statements for the fiscal year ended November 30, 2013.
+During the Meeting, management will make available the Company's audited financial statements for the fiscal year ended November 30, 2017.
 Further details of the business to be transacted at the Meeting can be found in the accompanying Notice of Annual General Meeting of Shareholders and Proxy Statement.
 Your vote is important.
 The Company invites you to attend the Meeting in person.
 Whether or not you are able to attend, it is important that your shares be represented at the Meeting.
-Accordingly, the Company asks that you please sign, date and return the enclosed proxy card at your earliest convenience.
-As an alternative to using the proxy card to vote, you may submit your proxy by telephone or through the Internet.
+Accordingly, the Company asks that you please sign, date, and return the enclosed proxy card at your earliest convenience.
+As an alternative to using the proxy card to vote, you may submit your proxy by telephone or via the Internet.
 Please follow the instructions on the enclosed proxy card.